LiamBatiste/Restaurant-Sales-Analysis/README.md

 Results for quantity sold were as follows;
 **Chips were unanimously the top performer with respect to total sales quantity**

-Results for quantity sold were as follows;
+Results for sales revenue were as follows;
-**Chips were unanimously the top performer with respect to total sales quantity**
+**Turkey Foot Long across 2 stores, Chicken Teriyaki Foot Long and 21oz Fountain Drink**

-It can be seen that Chips and 21oz Fountain Drink far outsell other items, despite Cookie being of a lower price.
-This may be due to the fact both items are convenient for both eat-in and take-away due to portability and the ability to eat on the go.
-Both items may also just be customer favourites at those store.
-It would be of interest to see if the
+Clearly chips are in high demand across all stores and so including this item as part of a bundle has the potential to maximise sales as part of a meal-deal promotion.

 # Power BI Dashboard:
 [Quick Dashboard Showcase](https://github.com/user-attachments/assets/5b70fe68-312c-4d00-931c-00188178e7c6)